top of page

 HRD Teams

 HRD is a specific type of area search.
 The handler’s job is to assess the environmental conditions and direct their dog to areas where scent is most likely to be.
 The dog’s job is to utilize air or ground scent to locate remains.
-They are typically trained to show a passive alert (lay down where the odor is strongest) so that they don’t disturb any clues that may be present to indicate how/why the person died.
+They are typically trained to show a passive alert (eg. lie down where the odor is strongest) so that they don’t disturb any clues that may be present to indicate how/why the person died.

 20161127_phinny-16-2.jpg